 Pick supporting players

 Once you know how you'll plate the main event, think about other nibbles, bites, sauces and garnishes that will truly make your brunch board shine.
 Fruit is always a great choice, and it'll add color to what could very well be a platter filled with brown foods.
 We like easy, low-prep fruits like berries and grapes.
-Nuts are great on cheese boards and brunch boards alike, so if you don't have any guests with nut allergies, pile on the pecans and pistachios.
+Nuts are great on cheese boards and brunch boards alike, so if your mom doesn't have a nut allergy, pile on the pecans and pistachios.
 Sauces are also important additions.
 Think maple syrup, honey, hot sauce, jams and jellies, adding and taking away from the list depending on what you're serving.
 Finally, pick up a few green herbs at the grocery store to add a little color to the board.
-Rosemary and sage are both seasonal and beautiful, so they get our vote.
+Hearty rosemary and fragrant sage are great year-round options that'll hold up to spring's warmer temperatures, so they get our vote.

 Cook and plate

 Depending on your ambition, you may need to spend a fair amount of time cooking for your brunch.
 Luckily, many dishes can be made ahead and reheated.
 Waffles, for example, freeze beautifully and will bake to crisp perfection in a warm oven.
 Fried chicken can, again, be fried ahead and heated in the oven (pull it from the oil just a tad early to ensure it doesn't get overcooked later).
 Grits and oatmeal can be made in a slow cooker and held for hours.
 Or if you're going simple with baked goods and spreads, bake everything the night before and rest easy on the day-of.